Skip to main content

 zstd-version

-If no version number is displayed, please install zstd via the command line:
+If no version is shown, install zstd:

 sudo apt update